The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Drugs other than those listed here may also interact with isoxsuprine or affect your condition.
 Talk to your doctor and pharmacist before taking any prescription or over-the-counter medicines, including vitamins, minerals, and herbal products.

-More Voxsuprine resources
+More about Voxsuprine (isoxsuprine)

 Where can I get more information?